openMF/fineract-pentaho/README.md

 ## TODO

-1. make it actually really build? ;)
+1. test it (functionally; does this actually work?!)

 1. add minimal documentation above (e.g. `java -jar f.jar;fineract-pentaho.jar` ?)

-1. test it (functionally; does this actually work?!)

 1. inherit dependency management from Fineract, so that e.g.
    JAX RS & commons lang versions don't have to be repeated.